-- 1. Following the penultimate semester and the corresponding semester assessment, a separate green light assessment can take place. - 2.
-The green light assessment is performed by (a majority of the members of) the final assessment committee and results in a recommendation as to the student's participation in the final examination assessment (hereinafter referred to as 'the examination' in this article) based on the relevant questions and plans presented by the student for this purpose. - 3.
-Students are not permitted to participate in the green light assessment if they have not yet earned 180 EC by the start of that assessment. - 4.
-The following terms and deadlines apply: - 5.
-Green light assessments can be split in several phases to give students and examiners better insight in the status and progress of their work. - 6.
-The final decision on the green light assessment is taken no later than four weeks prior to the scheduled final examination. - 7.
+- Following the penultimate semester and the corresponding semester assessment, a separate green light assessment can take place. - The green light assessment is performed by (a majority of the members of) the final assessment committee and results in a recommendation and advice as to the student's participation in the final examination assessment (hereinafter referred to as 'the examination' in this article) based on the relevant questions and plans presented by the student for this purpose. - 3.
+In the programmes Master of Art in Fine Art and Design and Master Interior Architecture, students are not permitted to participate in the green light assessment if they have not yet earned 60 EC by the start of that assessment.
+For Type and Media, students are not permitted to participate in the green light assessment if they have not yet earned 30 credits. - 4.
+The following terms and deadlines apply:

+- a.
+Green light assessments can be split in several phases to give students and examiners better insight in the status and progress of their work. - b.
+The assessment committee can decide to offer the student the opportunity to retake or postpone the green light assessment if the result would initially be an orange or red light recommendation.
+In such cases, the assessment committee determines the period in which the assessment or resit examination will take place. - c.
+The final decision on the green light assessment is taken no later than four weeks prior to the scheduled final examination. - 5.
 A positive recommendation (green light) is given if, based on the student's objectives and approach for the final examination, the assessment committee is confident that the student is able to pass the final examination.
 If there is some doubt over the student's ability to successfully complete the examination, an orange light recommendation is given.
-A red light recommendation is given where the committee lacks sufficient confidence. - 8.
-The recommendation is only binding if it is a red light recommendation AND if the student has not yet earned 210 EC.
-In such cases, the student is not permitted to participate in the final examination.
+A red light recommendation is given where the committee lacks sufficient confidence; but the student will be admitted to the examination if he/she insists. - 6.
+If the student does not present any work at the green light assessment, he/she cannot participate in the final assessment.